microsoftgraph/microsoft-graph-docs-contrib/concepts/extensibility-overview.md

 > [!IMPORTANT]
 > Do not use extensions to store sensitive personally identifiable information, such as account credentials, government identification numbers, cardholder data, financial account data, healthcare information, or sensitive background information.
 >
 > The extensions mentioned in this article are not similar to Azure AD [custom security attributes](/graph/api/resources/custom-security-attributes-overview).
-For more information about how they differ, see [How do custom security attributes compare with directory extensions?](/azure/active-directory/fundamentals/custom-security-attributes-overview#how-do-custom-security-attributes-compare-with-directory-extensions).
+To understand their differences, see [How do custom security attributes compare with directory extensions?](/azure/active-directory/fundamentals/custom-security-attributes-overview#how-do-custom-security-attributes-compare-with-directory-extensions).

 > [!div class="nextstepaction"]